ThreeDotsLabs/watermill/_examples/real-world-examples/consumer-groups/README.md

 # Interactive Consumer Groups Example (Routing Events)

-This example shows how Customer Groups work.
+This example shows how Customer Groups work, i.e. how to decide which handlers receive which events.

+Consumer Group is a concept used in Apache Kafka®, but many other Pub/Subs use a similar mechanism.

 The example uses Watermill and Redis Streams Pub/Sub, but the same idea applies to other Pub/Subs as well.